luispedro/pythonvision_org/tutorial.md

 couple of ways to solve this.
 A simple one is to smooth the image a bit using a Gaussian filter.

-    dnaf = ndimage.gaussian_filter(dna, 8)
+    dnaf = mh.gaussian_filter(dna, 8)
-    T = mahotas.thresholding.otsu(dnaf)
+    T = mh.thresholding.otsu(dnaf)
     pylab.imshow(dnaf > T)
     pylab.show()

-The function *ndimage.gaussian\_filter* takes an image and the standard deviation of the filter (in pixel units) and returns the filtered image.
+The function *mh.gaussian\_filter* takes an image and the standard deviation of the filter (in pixel units) and returns the filtered image.
-We are jumping from one package to the next, calling *ndimage* to filter the image, *mahotas* to compute the threshold and *pylab* to display it, but everyone works with *numpy arrays*.
+We are jumping from one package to the next, calling *mahotas* to filter the image and to compute the threshold, using *numpy* operations to create a thresholded images, and *pylab* to display it, but everyone works with *numpy arrays*.
 The result is much better:

 [![image](/media/files/images/dnaf-otsu.jpeg){.resized-image style="width: 400px"}](/media/files/images/dnaf-otsu.jpeg)